RumeshChathuranga/helpdesk/README.md

 - **Ticket Management:** Comprehensive dashboard to view, filter, sort, and manage tickets.
 - **Role-Based Access Control:** Differentiated roles for Admins (user management, system configuration) and Agents (ticket handling).
 - **Knowledge Base UI:** Dedicated admin interface to seamlessly add, manage, and delete vector-embedded Knowledge Base snippets directly from the UI.
-- **Inbound Email Webhooks:** Secure webhook endpoints configured to parse raw inbound email payloads directly into structured support tickets.
+- **Inbound Email Webhooks:** Secure webhook endpoints configured to parse raw inbound email payloads directly into structured support tickets, threading replies (including replies-to-replies) onto the correct ticket via `In-Reply-To`/`References`.
+- **Outbound Email:** Agent and (approved) AI replies are delivered to the customer's inbox through a pluggable email adapter (SMTP in production, a no-op console logger everywhere else) via a `pg-boss` background job with retry and idempotent delivery.
+See [`docs/email-setup.md`](docs/email-setup.md) to configure it and test the full send/receive loop against your own Gmail account.
 - **Background Job Processing:** Robust asynchronous job queue (using `pg-boss`) to handle AI classification, embedding generation, and auto-reply tasks reliably in the background without blocking the main API thread.
 - **Monorepo Architecture:** Clean codebase separation using Bun workspaces (`packages/core`) to share types and validation schemas across the client and server.